microcks/microcks.io/content/documentation/references/testcontainers-modules.md

 A community-maintained module is available at [Caesarsage/microcks-testcontainers-python](https://github.com/Caesarsage/microcks-testcontainers-python).
 It's not yet published on PyPI, but it already provides a remarkably complete feature set — including a Microcks ensemble (with Postman and Async Minion containers), secrets, OAuth2-secured endpoint testing and all asynchronous connection types except NATS.

 See the [Community modules](/documentation/guides/usage/developing-testcontainers/#5-community-modules) part of the *Developing with Testcontainers* guide for installation and usage.
-The feature coverage below was assessed from the module source on May 31st, 2026 — as it stabilizes, we intend to fold it into the matrices above.
+The feature coverage below was assessed from the module source on May 31st, 2026 — as it stabilizes, it may be folded into the matrices above.

 **Initialization**